Passwords and locking

 There are several types of locks, PINs, and passwords that you can use to help protect your BlackBerry device.

 If you use your device for work, your organization might already have security settings in place, such as requiring a password to unlock your device.

-- Keep track of your app purchases and payment options in the BlackBerry World storefront.
+- Keep track of your app purchases and payment options from the BlackBerry World storefront.

-- Use BBM features, such as backing up and moving BBM contacts to a new BlackBerry device.
+- Make the most of BBM features, such as backing up and moving BBM contacts to a new BlackBerry device.